 If you surf the web, you'll notice that most Lasik websites are advertisements for having Lasik eye surgery.
 These sites will list complications but severely downplay the risks associated with LASIK just to sell you the procedure.
 The same can be said of MANY doctors who perform this procedure when you go in for consultation.
 Don't be rushed, and try to research as much as possible.

 This website is to educate you to the dangers of having Lasik when you are not a proper candidate.
 Before you consider Lasik, you must be sure it can be done safely, and that you are a proper candidate.
 Many will view this site as anti-lasik, but the intent is to show what can (and HAS happened).
 The information is here, but it is still YOUR decision!

-The experiences of those damaged by LASIK are told because they may be useful to anyone considering Lasik.
-Most went to doctors who advertised that anyone who was nearsighted, farsighted, or had astigmatism could be done safely...that's almost everybody!
-They all trusted these doctors, and now, are permanently damaged and in the case of the original owner of this site is legally blind as a result.
+The previous owner (Dom Morgan) of this site and others tell their stories because it may be useful to anyone considering Lasik.
+Morgan went to a doctor who advertised that anyone who was nearsighted, farsighted, or had astigmatism could be done safely...that's almost everybody!
+Morgan trusted these doctors, and has alleged legal blindness as a result of his LASIK.

-The websites by those damaged contain material which some people do not want you to see, especially in the case of Dom Morgan, Drs.
-Herbert Nevyas and Anita Nevyas-Wallace.
-The documents on this site are vast and (I also believe) irrefutable however, I ask that you come to your own conclusions regarding LASIK.
+Morgan states throughout the websites he created, "My websites contain material which some people do not want you to see.
+I know that Drs.
+Herbert Nevyas and Anita Nevyas-Wallace fought so hard to sue me to shut down my websites."
+The documents on this site are vast and (are believed) irrefutable however, I ask that you come to your own conclusions regarding LASIK.